gqrlt1207/CI-CD-test/README.md

 1. hello app

   The hello application was written in Java and spring boot framework.
-If you send a request like http://localhost:8081/hello with the verbose outcome, you will see 'HTTP /1.1 200' and get a json response like {"id": 1, "info": "welcome"}.
+If you send a request like http://localhost:8081/hello with the verbose outcome, you will see 'HTTP/1.1 200' and get a json response as below:

+    {"id": 1, "info": "welcome"}.

   It also support POST/PUT/DELETE operations.
 Below are some 'curl' command for your reference: